Adolf Galland: Into the Luftwaffe

 In May 1933, Galland was ordered to a meeting in Berlin as one of 12 civilian pilots among 70 airmen who came from clandestine programmes, meeting Hermann Göring for the first time.
 Galland was impressed by Göring and believed him to be a competent leader.
 In July 1933, Galland travelled to Italy to train with the Regia Aeronautica (Italian Air Force).

 In September 1933, Galland returned to Germany and flew in some minor competitions as a glider pilot, winning some prizes.
 Soon afterwards he returned to the ZVS to learn instrument flying and receive training in piloting heavy transport aircraft logging another 50 hours.
-As a part of his training, beginning in October 1933, Galland flew Lufthansa airliners.
-Flying the Junkers G24 from Stuttgart to Barcelona in Spain, via Geneva and Marseille.
+As a part of his training, beginning in October 1933, Galland flew Luft Hansa airliners, piloting the Junkers G24 from Stuttgart to Barcelona in Spain, via Geneva and Marseille.
 In December 1933, Galland was recalled to the ZVS headquarters and offered the chance to join the new Luftwaffe.
 Galland found the choice hard.
 He wanted the adventure of a military flying career, but as an airline pilot, Galland had enjoyed the lifestyle of flying and visiting exotic places and was reluctant to give it up.
 Nevertheless, he decided to officially join the Luftwaffe.

 After basic training in the Army, he was discharged from his barracks in Dresden in October 1934.
 In February 1935 Galland was now part of 900 airmen waiting to be inducted to the new ReichsLuftwaffe.
-In March Galland was ordered to report to Jagdgeschwader 2 (Fighter Wing 2), arriving at its headquarters in Jüterbog-Damm on 1 April 1935.
+In March Galland was ordered to report to Jagdgeschwader 2 (Fighter Wing 2), arriving at its headquarters in Jüterbog-Damm Airfield in Jüterbog on 1 April 1935.
 Galland's performance had not yet been impressive enough for a position as an instructor, so he was evaluated and deemed good enough for an operational posting.

 In October 1935, during aerobatic manoeuvre training, he crashed a Focke-Wulf Fw 44 biplane and was in a coma for three days, other injuries were a damaged eye, fractured skull and broken nose.
 When Galland recovered, he was declared unfit for flying by the doctors.
 A friend, Major Rheital, kept the doctor's report secret to allow Adolf to continue flying.
 The expansion of the Luftwaffe and his own Geschwader (wing) flooded the administration officers and Galland's medical report was overlooked.
 Within a year, Galland showed no signs of injury from his crash.
 In October 1936 he crashed an Arado Ar 68 and was hospitalised again, aggravating his injured eye.
 It was at this point his previous medical report came to light again and Galland's unfit certificate was discovered.
 Major Rheital was rumoured to have undergone a court-martial, but the investigators dropped the charges.
 Galland, however, was grounded.
 He admitted having fragments of glass in his eye, but convinced the doctors he was fit for flying duty.
 Galland was ordered to undergo eye tests to validate his claims.
 Before the testing could begin, one of his brothers managed to acquire the charts.
 Adolf memorised the charts passing the test and was permitted to fly again.